Royal National Park is located on the southern fringe of Sydney. It is Australia’s oldest national park and one of the busiest in New South Wales.

 Planning for the future

 New Plan of Management for Royal National Park, Heathcote National Park and Garawarra State Conservation Area

 Plans of management guide what happens in our national parks, and how we manage them.
 The existing plan of management for Royal National Park, Heathcote National Park and Garawarra State Conservation Area dates back to 2000.

 NPWS has prepared a new draft plan of management for Royal National Park, Heathcote National Park and Garawarra State Conservation Area which is now open for public consultation.

 The future management of Royal National Park, one of the busiest parks in New South Wales, involves some particularly complex and important issues.

 Have your say

 Part 5 of the National Parks and Wildlife Act 1974 outlines the legal requirements for the preparation, exhibition and adoption of plans of management.
-There will be another opportunity to have your say when the draft plan of management is completed and put on public exhibition.
-If you'd like to be notified when the draft plan is available, please register your details using the online registration form.
+The draft plans of management are open for consultation between 30 April and 2 August 2021.